kamate80/K-UP-PRIVACY-PAGES/README.md

-# K-CHAT-PRIVACY-PAGES
+# K-UP-PRIVACY-PAGES
-Privacy policy and data deletion pages for [KA-CHAT]
+Privacy policy and data deletion pages for [K-UP]